We have produced a short video about Vasectomy and the benefits available to Irish Life Health customers.

 - Excessive pain or swelling

 Sometimes it is possible to reverse a vasectomy, but success is not guaranteed.
 Around 16% to 19% of men with reversed vasectomies will successfully father a child.
 In general, you should not consider vasectomy if you are thinking about reversal.

 Irish Life Health cover for vasectomies

 We cover up to €360 towards the cost of a vasectomy on selected Irish life Health plans.
 This includes any related consultations pre and post procedure.
 The vasectomy must be carried out by a GP who is registered with the Irish Medical Council.
-Call us in Cork on 1890 714 444 or check your Table of Cover to see if you are covered.
+Call us on 01 562 5100 or check your Table of Cover to see if you are covered.